CPSIF Core Values

 The CPSIF Impact Report is compiled to highlight the accomplishments of funded student groups.
 By sharing your story, you will be inspiring the engineering community and encouraging more students to get involved.

 In 2023-24, the format of Impact Statements will change.
 There will be two components to sharing your student group’s impact for the most recently funded year: 1) filling out a Form with information about your group’s activities and achievements, and 2) a visual infographic / poster (digital) that creatively showcases key highlights and moments.
 Groups are encouraged to leverage and repurpose the visual component for their own recruitment activities.
-Further details about this format change will be available in Fall 2023, before funding is released.
+Further details about this format change will be available in Fall 2023.

 As a reminder, future funding is contingent upon your group submitting this Impact Statement; late submissions will incur demerit points.
 Impact Statements for 2023-24 will be due Wednesday May 22, 2024.